 The Permittee must submit all proposed revisions or modifications to the solid waste control plan to EFSEC for review at least 30 days prior to implementation.
 The Permittee must comply with the approved solid waste control plan and any modifications once approved.
-The Permittee must submit an update of the solid waste control plan by XX/XX/XXXX (second year of permit term).
+The Permittee must submit an update of the solid waste control plan by July 1, 2021.